-From 1 November 2014 the Commonwealth Marine Reserve (CMR) alert service will be extended to support all Commonwealth commercial fishing vessels operating in Commonwealth Marine Reserves around Australia where active management arrangements apply.
-The service will be available for Commonwealth fishers operating in the Coral Sea Commonwealth Marine Reserve, Temperate East, South-east, South-west and North-west Commonwealth Marine Reserves.
+The CMR alert service is now active for Commonwealth commercial fishing vessels operating in Commonwealth marine reserves (CMRs) around Australia where active management applies.
+The service is available to Commonwealth fishers operating in the actively managed areas of the Coral Sea CMR, and the Temperate East, South-east, South-west and North-west Commonwealth marine reserve networks.

-When a Commonwealth commercial fishing vessel enters a Commonwealth marine reserve where their type of fishing method is not allowed, they will be sent an alert message.
-The message will be sent via email to an onboard computer and as a SMS message to the fishing concession holder’s nominated mobile phone or to a satellite phone.
+When a Commonwealth commercial fishing vessel enters a CMR where their type of fishing method is not allowed, they will be sent an alert message.
+The message will be sent via email to an onboard computer and as an SMS message to the fishing concession holder’s nominated mobile phone or to a satellite phone.

 How CMR alert works

 You will get an alert when you enter the reserve only if the type of fishing method associated with your concession is not allowed in the reserve or zone.
 You will not get an alert where there are no restrictions relating to your fishing method.

 We’ll send the alert as a message to your vessel and to the concession holder via email, mobile phone or satellite phone using the contact details you have provided to AFMA (the Australian Fisheries Management Authority).

 Please be aware that the CMR alert service is a support tool only.
 It is still a master’s responsibility to know where the vessel is, what you are allowed to do and to have nautical charts for Commonwealth marine reserves on board.

 What will the alert say?